-Start and finish - The Old Potter’s Inn and Brewhouse (hic) have generously donated their venue (and some brew – hic).
+Start and finish - The Old Potter’s Inn and Brewhouse have generously donated their venue (and their brew).
 You’ll find them at 16 Main Road, Greyton.
 You can’t miss it!

 What does your entry get you?

-Well the way it works….jumpstart your day with a MIKO coffee and padstal rusk.
-Along the route you’ll find two water points – one for the 12km and two for the 20km – we have BOS tea energy drinks, cokes, water, treats and banana bread galore!
+Well the way it works….jumpstart your day with a coffee; Along the route you’ll find three water points – one for the 6km, one for the 12km and two for the 20km – we have Ice Tea energy drinks, cokes, water, treats and banana bread galore!
 If you make it to the finish, and trust me you’ll want to…kick back on the lawns opposite Potter’s Inn and Brewhouse with a pint of Greytons very own brew.
 Nothing could be better!